HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

     caused by: Node is not defined

-In this post, I want the share with you my solution to this issue and also the Webpack configuration to launch test in browser with the mocha-loader plugin.
+In this post, I will share with you my solution to this issue and also the Webpack configuration to launch test in browser with the mocha-loader plugin.

 I'll not past all the sources, you can find them [here](https://github.com/HichamBI/Angular2-Webpack-Mocha-Chai-Sinon).

 Let's start.

 #### 0. Settings

 Bad things first :